Wait. Hold on a second.

 Those who bought the original 500 firms and never sold any of them outperformed not only the world’s most famous benchmark stock index but also the performance of most money managers and actively managed equity funds.

 The difference in performance between keeping the original 500 firms and the current S&P 500, from the index’s founding in 1957 through December 2003, was 100 basis points per year (11.3% per year versus 10.3% per year).
 It’s significant.

 Index investing is still, almost always, a great way to go about investing.
 It’s just that (as I mentioned earlier) it’s not as “passive” as one might be led to believe, and the S&P 500 would be better off if it, too, had been more passive over the years.

-A great example of truly sitting on one’s hands is Voya Corporate Leaders Trust (LEXCX), which is a trust that has never sells stocks.
+A great example of truly sitting on one’s hands is Voya Corporate Leaders Trust (LEXCX), which is a trust that truly never sells stocks.
 It can trace its roots back to the 1930s.
 Its current holdings are all direct descendants of the holdings it originally chose when the trust was established all the way back in 1935.

 Perhaps not surprisingly, it’s performed quite well over the last 80 or so years, handily beating the broader market.

 Lastly, just to show how disastrous needlessly handling a bar of soap can be – even, or especially, a particularly amazing bar of soap – let’s talk about the Fidelity Magellan Fund (FMAGX).